dune3d/dune3d-docs/simple-part.rst

 Extrude
 -------

-With the 2D sketch being fully constrained, we move on to make it 3D.
+With the 2D sketch being fully constrained, let's make it 3D.

 In the **workspace browser**, click the plus (+) icon to add an extrusion group.